 4 signs you’re ready to enrol in an MBA programme

 Are you thinking of pursuing an MBA?
-There are plenty of good reasons — this postgraduate certification can increase your salary and job prospects – especially if you graduate from a top business school.
+There are plenty of good reasons to do so — this postgraduate certification can increase your salary and job prospects – especially if you graduate from a top business school.
 It can also give professionals a platform to widen their professional network, advance their skill set or help them shift careers.

 There are throngs of universities offering full-time and part-time MBA programmes across the globe, so the world is truly your oyster.
 But before you commit your time and thousands of dollars on a postgraduate certification, how can you decide whether you make a good MBA candidate?